Antidepressants Without Sexual Side Effects

 Consider The Individual Response

-Even some drugs listed in this article may infrequently cause sexual side effects in some individuals.
+Even some of the antidepressants listed in this article may, in a minor part of the population, cause sexual side effects in some individuals.

 Some Medications Are Better Options Than Others

-Its most common side effects include drowsiness, dry mouth, and dizziness.
-Trazodone is frequently used, in low dosages, to treat sleeping difficulties.
-Sexual side effects are rare with Trazodone, making it an attractive option for patients concerned about this aspect.
-Nonetheless, there have been rare reported cases of Trazodone causing priapism in male patients.
+Its most common side effects include drowsiness, dizziness, and a stuffy nose.
+Trazodone is frequently used in low dosages to treat sleeping difficulties.
+Sexual side effects are rare with Trazodone, although there have been rare reported cases of Trazodone causing priapism in male patients.

 Mirtazapine, FDA-approved for depression treatment in 1996, works by enhancing the release of both serotonin and norepinephrine in the brain.
 This atypical mechanism distinguishes it from many other antidepressants.

-Mirtazapine is known for its appetite-stimulating effects, which can lead to a significant increase in body weight in some individuals.
-However, its impact on sexual function is generally much less pronounced compared to SSRIs and TCAs.
+Its impact on sexual function is generally much less pronounced compared to SSRIs and TCAs.
+However, Mirtazapine is known for its appetite-stimulating effects, which can lead to a significant increase in appetite and bodyweight.
 Just as Trazodone, Mirtazapine is frequently used off-label in low doses to treat insomnia, as it has been found to induce sleepiness.

 Vortioxetine gained FDA approval for the treatment of major depressive disorder in adults in 2013, making it the most recent FDA-approved substance among the five discussed.
 Vortioxetine is a multimodal antidepressant that targets specific serotonin receptors while also influencing other neurotransmitter systems.